This article about Finding the Best Beach Tent for Baby was written by baby travel expert Celine Brewer and may contain affiliate links.

-Where it has some huge improvements over the previously mentioned tent is that it has two doors and two windows, offering a 360 degree ventilation to keep your baby or toddler comfortable.
+It has two doors and two mesh windows, offering a 360 degree ventilation to keep your baby or toddler comfortable.
 The front and rear doors have zippers, making them easy to fully close.
 The sides have flaps that roll down and can be secured out of the way.

 This sun tent for baby is slightly heavier at 3.8 pounds and it folds up to a diameter of 20 inches, which should still fit in a large or x-large suitcase.